sugi1119/flickr_app/README.md

-== README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+== Flickr Photo Search App

+This web application uses Flickr API to allow users to search photos from Flickr.
+If the user clicks on a search result, they can see a larger sized image.

-* Ruby version
+* Ruby version: ruby 2.0.0p481
+* Rails version: rails 4.2.0

-* System dependencies
+* System dependencies:
+Database: Postgresql

 * Configuration

 * Database creation

-* Database initialization
+* Database

-* How to run the test suite
+* Test
+- RSPEC with Capybara, Factorygirl

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions
+-

 * ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.